JadersonGomes/DEMO-APID4Sign/README.md

 <ul>
   <li>
-    <p>First, you need to look at documention about how start to use D4Sign API on his website.
+    <p>First, you need to look at documention about how start to use D4Sign API on them website.
 You can do this accessing this link: http://docapi.d4sign.com.br</p>
   </li>

   <li>
-    <p>After this, you need to create a demo account on his website to generate your tokenAPI and cryptKey.
+    <p>Before this, you need to create a demo account on them website to generate your tokenAPI and cryptKey.
 You can do it accessing this link: http://demo.d4sign.com.br/login</p>
   </li>

   <li>